When Lyonette woke up in her bed and felt the winter daylight on her face, she smiled up at the ceiling, so widely she thought her lips would break.

 Zel entered, somewhat mystified.
 Erin?
 That was a female name, or so he thought.
 What had happened to the man?
 Had he retired?

 Perhaps he’d gotten married and this was his daughter.
 Or just a [Barmaid].
-Zel sat a table, smiling without showing his teeth as the girl brought him a drink.
+Zel sat at a table, smiling without showing his teeth as the girl brought him a drink.

 “Here’s some water.
 Honey water, actually.”